What Does it Take to Be an Installation, Maintenance, and Repair Helper?

 - Position vehicles, machinery, equipment, physical structures, and other objects for assembly or installation, using hand tools, power tools, and moving equipment.

-These are the skills Installation, Maintenance, and Repair Helpers say are the most useful in their careers:
+When polled, Installation, Maintenance, and Repair Helpers say the following skills are most frequently used in their jobs:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.